gdm413229/swwmgz_m/ExtendedLore.md

 Disconnected events that are hard to place in time:

-- ????: Twenty years after the fall of the Order of the One God, a message is received from an old ruined complex from beyond the sea.
+- ????: Twenty years after the fall of the Order of the One God, a message is received from an old ruined complex beyond the seas.
 A declaration of war from the "Church of the Dreadful Lady".
 A single, well trained mercenary puts an end to their plans, but the true mastermind behind it all manages to flee.